spacemeowx2/switch-lan-play/README.md

                                        UDP
 ```

-**NOTE:**
-* This project is in an early stage.
-The protocol may change frequently.

 # Usage

-To play with your friends, you and your friends should run lan-play client connecting to the **same** Server on your PC, and set static IP on your Switch.
+To play with your friends, both you and your friends need to run the lan-play client connecting to the **same** Server on your PCs, and set static IP on your Switch.

 Your PC and Switch **must** be connected to the same router.

-Visit [https://www.lan-play.com/](http://lan-play.com/install-switch) for steps on how to set this up.
+Visit [https://www.lan-play.com/](http://lan-play.com/install-switch) for instructions on how to set this up.
 See below for build instructions.

 ## SOCKS5 Proxy